ThatBlockyPenguin/EMLI/doc/emc.md

 ## How to Install
 To install EMC you first need to have [deno](https://deno.land) installed on your system.
 You can do this by visiting their website and running the appropriate script for your system.

-You then need to run `deno install --allow-read --allow-write -n emc https://emli.blockypenguin.com/EMLI/mod.ts` to install EMC.
+You then need to run `deno install --allow-read --allow-write -n emc https://cdn.jsdelivr.net/gh/ThatBlockyPenguin/WSS-EMLI@v0.1.0-alpha.1/EMLI/mod.ts` to install EMC.

 If you ever wish to uninstall EMC, just run `deno uninstall emc`.

-To update EMC, simply uninstall it, run `deno cache --reload https://emli.blockypenguin.com/EMLI/mod.ts`, then install it again.
+To update EMC, simply uninstall it, then install it again.

 ## How to run
 Once installed, you can run in at any time by opening a terminal/command prompt and entering `emc`.
 By default, EMC will look for a file in that directory called 'index.emli', and will output the compiled file in that directory as 'index.html'.